vivrichards600/QATestingCaseKata/Load Tests/README.md

 ### Running the tests

 1. Open a new command prompt and CD to where the LoadTest.yml file is in the QATestingCaseKata\Load Tests repository
-2. Run the tests with: `artillery run LoadTest.yml`
+2. Run the tests with: `artillery run LoadHomePage.yml` or `artillery run AddComputer.yml`

 ### Load Test Information